rendaw/pyxyzygy/docs/project_section.md

    This will move a scene up or down or move a layer up or down in the current group.
 Lower layers in a group obscure the layers above them.

-* **9** / Lift and place layers
+* **9** / Other options

-   This also allows you to move a scene/layer.
-Lifting is like cutting - you can also press `ctrl+x` to toggle whether a layer is lifted.
-When you place the layers they will be moved from their current location.
+   Lifting a layer marks it with a scissors icon.
+Placing moves all marked items to the selected location.
+You can also press `ctrl+x` to toggle whether a layer is lifted.
 Press `esc` to un-lift everything.

+   Unlink makes the selected layer a distinct layer if the layer was a linked copy of another layer.
+After unlinking a layer modifying it won't affect the other layer.

 ## Changing layer visibility